Last updated on April 20th, 2021

 A rare cassowary sighting in the Daintree Forest

 Joyce B. had driven most of the morning from Port Douglas, Queensland to the Daintree Forest and was keen to get out of the car and take a walk.
-She and her group found a well signposted trail on duckboards that they assumed would take them to a beach.
-“After about 20 minutes, we came across a park ranger who signalled to us to keep still,” she says.
+She and her group found a well-signposted trail on duckboards that they assumed would take them to a beach.
+“After about 20 minutes, we came across a park ranger who signaled to us to keep still,” she says.
 “Then this amazing, huge, beautifully coloured bird appeared in a creek right beside the path.
 It dabbled in the water for a few minutes, then looked right at us before stalking off.
 It wasn’t scared – and having seen the size of the beak and claws, I know it had nothing to fear from mere humans.”

 A few minutes prior to that breathtaking experience, the group had spotted some strange blue fruits lying on the ground.
 They were cassowary plums – poisonous and indigestible to all creatures except the cassowary “who apparently eats it, regurgitates it partly digested, then eats it again.
 It was quite an experience – totally unexpected and all for free,” says Joyce.